David Ray Ceramics, image courtesy Sharyn Cairns

 Ray explores the products of eighteenth-century ceramic manufacturers including Wedgwood, Spode and Sèvres as representations of conspicuous consumption.
 The notions of display and privilege inherent in these objects inform his work which questions the role of ceramics in society as both utilitarian objects and as symbols of wealth and status.
 His work subverts classical forms with contemporary concerns and often explores the complex relationship between beauty and ugliness.
 The ‘hand of the maker’ is an idealistic notion he holds dear within his making process and is always distinctive within his work through the intentional contrast between the consistency and refinement of manufactured porcelain with his irregular, hand-molded shapes.

 David Ray (AKA ‘The Duke of Dirt”) was born in 1972 in Ararat, Victoria, Australia.
 He graduated with Honours of Fine Arts (Ceramics) from RMIT, Melbourne 1995 and throughout his 30 year career, he has established himself as one of Australia’s leading ceramic artists.
-His artwork is held in numerous Australian and International collections, including the National Gallery of Victoria, Minneapolis Institute of Art, Clay Studio Philadelphia, University of Queensland Museum of Art, and Victoria College of the Arts Margaret Lawrence Australian Ceramics Collection.
-He has been the recipient of numerous Art Awards including ‘2019 Winner of Excellence Award’ at the Victorian Craft Awards, ‘Manningham Victorian Ceramic Art Prize, 2017’, and was a finalist in the Basil Sellers Award in 2016 and 2010.
-David has undertaken residency programs internationally and nationally including The Clay Studio in Philadelphia, Blue Coat in Liverpool UK through an Australia Council Grant, National Exhibition Touring Support research grand for Swan Hill (2004), and Artspace Mackay in Queensland (2018).
+His artwork is represented in major Australian and international collections, including the National Gallery of Victoria, Minneapolis Institute of Art (USA), The Clay Studio Philadelphia (USA), Ceramic Art Avenue (China), and significant regional galleries across Australia.
+He has received major recognition throughout his career, including the 2019 Victorian Craft Award for Excellence, the 2017 Manningham Victorian Ceramic Art Prize, and finalist selections in the prestigious Basil Sellers Art Prize (2010, 2016).
+He has undertaken residencies in Australia, including Canberra Potters and Artspace Mackay, as well as internationally at the Jingdezhen Spring Fair (China, 2025), Leysin International School (Switzerland, 2024), The Clay Studio (Philadelphia), and Bluecoat Studios (Liverpool), supported by the Australia Council.

 “The hand of the artist is never far from one’s consciousness when viewing my work, which is intentionally imperfect, asymmetrical and sometimes seemingly top heavy.
 Also lingering in one’s awareness is the nature of ceramics; usually pristinely designed and immaculately fashioned and fragile.
 These two opposing qualities are a reaction to the over-riding influence of machines as opposed to the natural.”